In vitro fertilisation

 Vitrification is the method of cryopreservation most widely used in assisted reproduction, particularly in the cases of oocytes and embryos.
 The freezing process is very fast in order to prevent the formation of ice crystals that could damage the cells, and cellular survival and viability rates are very high.Thanks to this technique embryo transfer results for thawed embryos have improved considerably over recent years.

 Not all of the embryos obtained are suitable for cryopreservation.
-Cryopreservation is only used where embryo quality is sufficiently high.
+Cryopreservation is only used when embryo quality is sufficiently high.

 How are cryopreserved embryos thawed and transferred?

-Where previously frozen embryos are to be transferred, the patient will need to take medication in order to prepare the uterus; usually oral or transdermal hormonal treatments.
-Between the twelfth and the fourteenth day of the cycle an ultrasound scan is performed in order to determine the thickness of the endometrium (the lining of the uterus) and then the appropriate time for the transfer is set.
+When previously frozen embryos have to be transferred, the patient will need to take medication in order to prepare the uterus; usually oral or transdermal hormonal treatments.
+Between the twelfth and the fourteenth day of the cycle an ultrasound scan is performed in order to determine the thickness of the endometrium (the inner layer of the uterus) and then the appropriate time for the transfer is set.
 This procedure can also be carried out without medication, controlling the woman’s natural cycle and performing the embryo transfer at the best time.